 Because our cities and neighborhoods continue to grow on a daily basis, there is an increased effort for creating green, or sustainable, buildings.
 But why is this important?
 The continuous growth of our communities has a very real and harmful impact on the environment and natural world around us, from air quality to amount of landfill waste to the consumption of energy, water, and electricity.
 While it may feel as though these resources are unlimited, this is not actually the case.
-Creating buildings that are more sustainable helps to reduce the amount of resources used, thus better protecting the natural world around us without sacrificing quality of life.
+Creating sustainable architecture projects helps to reduce the amount of resources used, thus better protecting the natural world around us without sacrificing quality of life.
 One material aiding in the process for a greener world is aluminum.
 Today, an increasing number of buildings are using aluminum extrusions in their design and construction.
-Read on to explore how using aluminum contributes to sustainable building.
+Read on to explore how building with aluminum contributes to sustainable architecture.

 What are LEED Buildings?

 When we talk about sustainable building, we usually hear the term LEED buildings.
 LEED stands for Leadership in Energy and Environment Design, as it is a widely used and accepted rating system for green buildings around the world.
-LEED was developed by the U.S. Green Building Council, and offers a framework for building design, construction, operations, and maintenance solutions that teams can use to create buildings that better incorporate cost-saving, healthy, and efficient measures.
+LEED was developed by the U.S. Green Building Council, and offers a framework for building design, construction, operations, and maintenance solutions that teams can use to create sustainable architecture projects that better incorporate cost-saving, healthy, and efficient measures.

 Buildings of virtually any time can be rated using the LEED system, from commercial to residential buildings.
 Buildings are scored based on performance in five key areas that include indoor environmental quality, materials and resources, water efficiency, sustainable sites, and energy and atmosphere.
 Based on the number of points received across these five areas, a building will be rated as Certified, Silver, Gold, or Platinum.

 Benefits to Using Aluminum in Green Buildings

 In the effort to be green, building developers and operators are incorporating aluminum at the various stages of development for a variety of reasons.
-Aluminum can be used for sustainable walls, roofs, interior trims, framing systems, curtain walls, decoration, and much more.
+Building with aluminum can be done to make sustainable walls, roofs, interior trims, framing systems, curtain walls, decoration, and much more.